+Q: I have URLs in my testcase from a server that I do not wish to test.
 A: If the URLs are not important to the testcase (such as images or links for link tracking, click analysis etc), they can be deleted from the testcase using the Cut item in the pop-up menu for the transaction.
-These URLs can be added to the URL blocking list - see the Blocking Undesired Transactions section of the manual.
+These URLs can be added to the item in the pop-up menu for the transaction.
+These URLs can be added to URL blocking list - see the Blocking Undesired Transactions section of the manual.